123456789_123456789_123456789_123456789_123456789_

 #owner_typeInteger

-The #owner_type method is used to determine if the material is owned by a Materials.
+The #owner_type method is used to determine what owns the material.

 Version: